abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 To define products in terms of external diagrams, we must, given two sets, devise a way to pinpoint the set that is their product, by looking at the functions that come from/to them.

-And what are the functions are guaranteed to exist for all products.
+And what are the functions are guaranteed to exist for all products?
 Of course that would be the projections, the functions for retrieving back the two elements of the product $A \times B \to A$ and $A \times B \to B$.
 What would a product be without them?

 ![Product](../02_category/product_functions.svg)

-Now if we switch to the (semi) external view, this diagram already provides some definition of what a product is: if we have an object $C$ for which there are functions $C \to A$ and $C to B$, then $C$ can potentially be the product of $A$ and $B$ ($A \times B$).
+Now if we switch to the (semi) external view, this diagram already provides some definition of what a product is: if we have an object $C$ for which there are functions $C \to A$ and $C \to B$, then $C$ can potentially be the product of $A$ and $B$ ($A \times B$).

 ![Product, external diagram](../02_category/product_external.svg)

 However, this definition is not complete, as the product $A$ and $B$, is not the *only* set for which such functions can be defined.
 For example, a set of triples (which is like a product, but has three elements) $A \times B \times X$ for any element $X$ also qualifies.
-Any other set that would happen to have some functions to $A$ and $B$, and would, by this definition, be "impostor products".
+Any other set that would happen to have some functions to $A$ and $B$ would, by this definition, be "impostor products".

 ![Product, external diagram](../02_category/product_candidates.svg)